LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 - `variant/2` - to check when two terms are a variant of each other (e.g. to check expected test results against the actual results when they contain variables)
+- `assertion/1` - to generate an exception in case its goal argument fails or throws an error
 - `Float1 =~= Float2` - for approximate float comparison
 - `benchmark(Goal, Time)`
 - `benchmark(Goal, Repetitions, Time)`

+The `assertion/1` predicate can be used in the body of tests written using test dialects that don't support the specification of `deterministic(Assertion)` or `true(Assertion)` outcomes.

 As the `benchmark/2-3` predicates are meta-predicates, turning on the `optimize` compiler flag is advised to avoid runtime compilation of the